U.S. calls on North Korea to release war veteran

 North Korea is also holding another American, Christian missionary Kenneth Bae of Korean decent, arrested last year and sentenced in May to 15 years of hard labor on charges of committing hostile acts against the state.
 The White House also expressed concern for Bae and renewed its call for his release on Saturday.

-(Additional reporting by Ju-min Park, James Pearson, Roberta Rampton and Dana Feldman; Editing by Mark Bendeich)
+(Additional reporting by Ju-min Park, James Pearson, Roberta Rampton and Dana Feldman; Editing by Raju Gopalakrishnan, Neil Fullick and Frances Kerry)